act65/open-problems/problems/exploring-the-unknown.md

 When we are searching for a plausible solution what are some good heuristics?
 A kind of non-local diversity seems like a good idea.
 But how should these diverse queries be generated?
 This is what I would define as creativity; the ability to cheaply generate plausible and diverse candidates.

+An alternative definition of creativity could be the generation of new queries that were considered, a priori, to be implausible/not thought of, but in hindsight are effective (aka a good guess? what more is guiding this?)

+## Curiosity

 Efficient search comes very close to the explore-exploit tradeoff.
 Recently we have seen some work achieving efficient exploration through curiosity (and in some sense surprise) guided actions (see [this](https://pathak22.github.io/noreward-rl/)).

-Given this, an alternative definition of creativity could be the generation of new queries that were considered, a priori, to be implausible/not thought of, but in hindsight are effective (aka a good guess? what more is guiding this?)